google/bms-toolkit/docs/user-guide.md

 ## Configuring Installations

-You run the toolkit by using the `install-oracle.sh` shell script.
+You run the oracle-toolkit by using the `install-oracle.sh` shell script.

-**IMPORTANT**: From the control node, run the toolkit shell scripts by using a Linux user account that has the necessary SSH permissions and privileges on the target database server(s).
+**IMPORTANT**: From the control node, run the oracle-toolkit shell scripts by using a Linux user account that has the necessary SSH permissions and privileges on the target database server(s).